 To understand today's headlines, we must look at yesterday's decisions.
 The WHO exit follows a pattern established during the COVID-19 pandemic, when the Trump administration accused the organization of being too deferential to China during the early outbreak in Wuhan.
 Those accusations centered on WHO's initial reluctance to declare a global emergency and its praise for Beijing's transparency, despite evidence Chinese authorities suppressed early warnings from doctors.

-China now contributes approximately $130 million annually to WHO, making it the second-largest state funder after the US withdrawal.
-Germany and Japan contribute roughly $400 million and $200 million respectively.
-The American departure creates an immediate leadership vacuum that Beijing appears positioned to fill.
+China now contributes approximately $130 million annually to WHO, making it the second-largest state funder after the US withdrawal. and contribute roughly $400 million and $200 million respectively.
+The American departure creates an immediate leadership vacuum that appears positioned to fill.